ltelab/disdrodb/docs/source/quick_start.rst

 2. Define the DISDRODB Configuration File
 ------------------------------------------

-The disdrodb software needs to know where the local DISDRODB Metadata Archive is stored on your local machine, as well as where you want to download the raw stations data as well as where to save the DISDRODB products you will generate.
+The disdrodb software requires two directory paths: the local DISDRODB Metadata Archive and the local DISDRODB Data Archive, where raw station data and generated products will be stored.

 The disdrodb software will look for a configuration file called ``.config_disdrodb.yml`` in your home directory (i.e. ``~/.config_disdrodb.yml``).